chengchuanw/Sodium_spin_dynamics_simulation/README.md

 *SBE.m* calculates the integral of SBE using MATLAB solver *ode45*.

+[The Melbourne Brain Centre Imaging Unit (MBCIU) repository](https://github.com/MBCIU/Sodium_spin_dynamics_simulation) is the official SBE repository.

 ## References
+**SBE reference:**
-**SBE reference:** C. Wu, Y. Blunck, L. A. Johnston, *The ‘Spin-3/2 Bloch Equation’: System matrix formalism of excitation, relaxation and off-resonance effects in biological tissue (in press)*
+* C. Wu, Y. Blunck, L. A. Johnston, *The ‘Spin-3/2 Bloch Equation’: System matrix formalism of excitation, relaxation and off-resonance effects in biological tissue (in press)*

 **See also:**
 * I. Hancu, J. van der Maarel, F. E. Boada, *A model for the dynamics of spins 3/2 in biological media: Signal loss during radiofrequency excitation in triple-quantum-filtered sodium MRI, 2000*